zackbatist/open-archaeo/README.md

 + adammertel / gods_on_the_barge / [GitHub](https://github.com/adammertel/gods_on_the_barge) / [Website](http://www.coffeegnome.net/godsonthebarge/) - Inspired by the research project of historiography of ancient Graeco-Roman religions (<http://gehir.phil.muni.cz>), the main goal is to spread a selected cult successfully across the ancient Mediterranean

 ## Writing
++ anatolian / anatolia-bibliography-map [GitHub](https://github.com/anatolian/anatolia-bibliography-map) - The goal of this project is to spatially locate bibliographic resources regarding the archaeology of Anatolia (modern Turkey).
+This takes the bibliography of archaeology to the next level by showing not only the topics and authors, but where the archaeological research is being done.

 ## Logistics